yoavlt/nativegen/README.md

 ========

 Nativegen is a native app accessing REST API source code generator.
-It is supported just Swift code now, but will Android or Unity.
+It is supported just Swift code now, but will Android, Unity and so on.

 ## Installation